gbif/pipelines/examples/README.md

 ## Module structure:
 - [**transform**](./transform) - Transform example demonstrates how to create Apache Beam pipeline, create the new transformation and use it together with GBIF transforms and core classes
+- [**metrics**](./metrics) - The example demonstrates how to create and send Apache Beam SparkRunner metrics to ELK and use the result for Kibana dashboards